Avoid Fair Housing Pitfalls as a Texas Landlord

 Avoid “steering” and neighborhood commentary

-A classic pitfall is steering—nudging people toward or away from a property or area based on personal characteristics.
+A classic pitfall is steering, which means nudging people toward or away from a property or area based on personal characteristics.

-Even when it’s meant to be helpful (“You’d probably like this area better”), it can be interpreted as discriminatory.
+Even when it’s meant to be helpful, it can be interpreted as discriminatory.
+For example, “You’d probably like this area better” may sound friendly, but it can create risk.

 A practical, safer approach is to: